-South Florida law firm enables clients to defer capital gains liability
+Proven South Florida attorneys help clients defer capital gains liability

 Real estate transactions are subject to taxes on capital gains and depreciation recapture.
 However, when proceeds of certain property sales are rolled over into a new property purchase, Section 1031 of the Internal Revenue Code allows the taxable gain to be deferred through an exchange.
 Since strict requirements exist, sound legal counsel is advised.
 The South Florida attorneys of Norma Echarte & Associates have both the skill and experience to guide you through the exchange process.
-We draft and review 1031 exchange documents to safeguard clients’ interests and avoid any ambiguity.
-Our attorneys can advise you on the tax ramifications at each stage and ensure that the transaction complies with IRS regulations and Florida law.
+Located in Miami, our office drafts and reviews 1031 exchange documents to safeguard clients’ interests and avoid any unnecessary complications.
+Our attorneys can advise you on the tax ramifications at each stage of the process and ensure that the transaction complies with IRS regulations and Florida law.
 Additionally, our legal team serves as Qualified Intermediaries for simultaneous and delayed 1031 transfers of eligible rental homes, condominiums, and other residential or commercial real estate.

 It’s important to know that transactions involving tax-deferred exchanges are subject to complex rules and close scrutiny by the IRS.
 For example:

 - Both properties must be used for investment, business or trade purposes.